Digital Media & Publishing

 When Robert Gottlieb, Dan Strone, and Lew Korman were conferring about starting an e-book operation at Trident, one point quickly emerged as a guiding principle.
-The e-Book Operations Department had to be constructed so that the authors' interest, Trident's interest, and the literary agents' interest were all completely aligned.
+The Digital Media & Publishing Department had to be constructed so that the authors' interest, Trident's interest, and the literary agents' interest were all completely aligned.
 The new department, as is the case with all of Trident's activities, would be there to serve the clients.
 So it was an easy decision for the clients to participate and benefit: Trident would only charge its customary commission based on revenues received by the authors, and Trident would not become an e-book publisher, profiting at the client's expense, being a rights holder, and finding itself potentially in an adversarial position with authors.

 Robert Gottlieb adds, "Then there is the re-engineering of authors to and from the e-book marketplace that can lead to significant deals in traditional publishing in North America."